abumubaarak/Bayt/README.md

-# 🏚️Bayt
+# Bayt

-Apartment rental platform that allows Owners to publish and  Renters can find and secure their next home 🏡 with ease 😁.
+Bayt is a home rental platform that allows landlords to publish listings, and tenants can find and secure their next home 🏡 with ease 😁